- How to settle an accident without insurance

 How to avoid the risks of settling without insurance

 What should you do next once you've agreed to settle up privately?
-Document everything.
+Take these steps to protect yourself.

 If there was no serious damage, and if nobody was hurt, the police likely won't come.
 It depends on the police department’s policy and how busy they are that day.
 That can also be a sign that you can handle the accident without involving insurers.